Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Introduction

 \section{Introduction}

-\Gls{oe}~\cite{optest2004textbook} emerges as a powerful tool for interpreting observations and accurately estimating a system's true state, including internal changes like unknown payloads.
+\IEEEPARstart{O}{ptimal estimation}~(\acrshort{oe})~\cite{optest2004textbook} emerges as a powerful tool for interpreting observations and accurately estimating a system's true state, including internal changes like unknown payloads.
 In the context of robotics, this framework takes into account both proprioceptive and exteroceptive observations~\cite{foster-tro17,wish-ral23}.
 It systematically incorporates considerations such as robot dynamics and nonholonomics~\cite{wieber-fmbr05}, balance conditions~\cite{orsolino-ral18}, and kinematic range.
 Its application in robotics holds promising potentials.
-For instance, it could empower humanoid robots to manipulate unknown objects or to execute agile maneuvers while carrying an unknown payload (\Cref{fig:cover}).
+For instance, it can be applied to estimate external parameters, e.g., aerodynamics effects in aerial navigation or internal parameters, e.g., unknown payloads as shown in \Cref{fig:cover}.

 Algorithms for optimal estimation solve variations of the following problem: